Why Excellent Credit is Crucial to the Home Buying Process

 Buying a house isn’t an easy process.
 Not only does it involve searching for the house of your dreams that a) has enough room for you and your family, b) is within your price range, and c) is located near your job, it’s also never guaranteed that you’ll even be able to close on it.
 Why?
 Because of a number known as your credit score.

 If you’re not already acquainted with this mysterious number, then it’s time you should be.
 Your credit score, which is acquired based off of your financial history, can make or break the home buying process.
 If you’re planning on buying a house either in the near or far future, tune in.

-Here’s why excellent credit is crucial to the home buying process:
+Here’s why excellent credit is crucial to the home buying or refinancing process:

 Your credit score is based off of a range of factors, and a poor credit score both indicates that you have been irresponsible with money, have a high debt-to-income ratio, and/or don’t have a lot of experience with paying off loans or credit cards.
 Most lenders aren’t going to feel willing to allot hundreds of thousands of dollars to someone who may not be able to pay it back.

 Those who aren’t able to pay their mortgage often find themselves in a short sale, which means they end up selling their home for less than what they owe on it.
 If you’re wondering how a short sale can affect your credit even further, the credit agencies note that you weren’t able to take on a loan, which can bring your score down over 100 points.
 These scenarios aren’t great for lenders, and they can put everyone involved in a sticky situation.